meetgandhi123/CS688_Project/STD/readme.txt

-To change between epochs and cifar for vgg and resnet change epochs, num_classes, and model speficic stuff manually.
+To change between epochs and cifar for vgg and resnet change epochs, num_classes, cifar, and model speficic stuff manually.